biola/biola-wcms-components/README.md

 # Biola WCMS Components

-This provides reusable components for our differnet WCMS apps
+This provides reusable UX components for our differnet WCMS projects

 ## Installation